vipulnaik/working-drafts/eaf/my-somewhat-unusual-q4-2021-donation.md

 thought.
 This left some room for making the donation to kfangurl.
 The ultimate decision to donate was a sort-of-impulsive decision with all this information in the backdrop.

+### Further donations?

+In light of the various considerations that led me to choose the donation amount, it's relatively unlikely that I will make further donations to kfangurl.
+I would not rule it out, but I do not expect to privilege this donation target for consideration when thinking about future donations.

+### Retrospective

+The donation amount is small enough that I do not feel obliged to write up a retrospective on it.
+I do, however, plan to continue monitoring the blog, something that's made easier by the fact that I expect to continue to be interested in its content as a consumer.
+The success and the trajectory of The Fangirl Verdict in coming years will inform my thinking about such donations.